 So what to do if not rolling it over?

 So even if all of the other financial controls you put into place flop, at least there won’t be so much lost.
-And with less money in the account, your group is less of an interest to someone looking to steal.

 Ideally, you should keep enough money accessible to fund PTO activities and programs for the first few months of the school year, or until your first major fundraiser of the year, no more.